JeremyCade/jeremycade.github.io/about.md

 - Formal Verification of Finite State Machines (used within robotics, and safety critical systems)

 ### Current Work - SSW
-SSW is a Microsoft Gold Partner in Application Development, Application Lifecycle Manage, Collaboration and Content, Digital Advertising and Management and Visualization.
+SSW is a Microsoft Gold Partner in Application Development, Application Lifecycle Management, Collaboration and Content, Digital Advertising and Management and Visualization.

 ### Previous Work - AussieWeb
 AussieWeb Pty Ltd is a technology company that specialises in developing online marketing campaigns for small-medium enterprises in Australia.
-AussieWeb Pty Ltd is one of only 14 Google AdWords partners in Australia.
+AussieWeb Pty Ltd is one of only 17 Google AdWords partners in Australia.

 - Manage the company's server and web infrastructure
 - Integration of AussieWeb Ad Management and CRM systems with Google AdWords, Bing Ads and Yahoo Ads API's.
 - Developed company's billing and reporting systems, integrated with third party accounting packages and merchant gateways
-- Developed CRM and customer retention and reporting systems that resulted in AussieWeb Pty Ltd being awarded the Google APAC Highest Customer Satisfaction Award in 2013 and 2014
+- Developed CRM and customer retention and reporting systems which resulted in AussieWeb Pty Ltd being awarded the Google APAC Highest Customer Satisfaction Award in 2013 and 2014
 - Developed custom web applications and e-commerce solutions as requested by clients
 - Manage client advertising accounts with Google AdWords and Bing Ads.